 Accelerated Learning & Gifted Education

-Amy Darpel is the Director of Advancement (previously Admissions Director) at Covington Latin School.
-Prior to working in admissions, Amy was a teacher focused on giftedness and twice-exceptional education; an educational consultant working with families and their children on educational issues such as executive functioning skills, special education modification plans, giftedness and basic skills instruction; and a home schooler.
+Amy Darpel is the Director of Advancement and Dean of Studies at Covington Latin School.
+She graduated from Villa Madonna Academy and then pursued degrees at Thomas More College.
+Prior to working in administration, Amy was a teacher focused on giftedness and twice-exceptional education; an educational consultant working with families and their children on educational issues such as executive functioning skills, special education modification plans, giftedness and basic skills instruction; and a home schooler.
+Amy has had various roles at Covington Latin School including admissions, marketing, Executive Director of ExploreMore!, and has run the Academic Success Program.
+Amy has presented at the Supporting Emotional Needs of the Gifted (SENG) Conference and National Association for Gifted Children.
+She has spent her entire teaching career advocating for gifted students and working with students who struggle with Executive Functioning Disorder.
 Her children, Jake and Samantha, were alums of The Super Saturday Program.
-Amy also has presented at the Supporting Emotional Needs of the Gifted (SENG) Conference and National Association for Gifted Children.

 November 4, 2017